HomeAbout the Scholarship FAQPrevious Winners

 When is the application deadline for the scholarship?

-Currently, the Foundation is awarding ten $10,000 scholarships for the fall term of each school year.
-We will accept scholarship applications beginning September 1, preceding the following fall term.
+For the fall 2027 term, the Foundation is awarding ten $15,000 scholarships.
 Applications for the 2027 fall term will be accepted on and after September 1, 2026.
 Since there is a limited number of scholarships awarded, you are encouraged to apply early.
 Historically, we have awarded all ten scholarships during the month of September.

 Do I need to provide a letter of acceptance from a college to apply for a scholarship?